Coco Gauff's 1st match with a new serve coach at the US Open is a struggle but also a win

 Nothing came easily.
 Gauff twice led by a break in the second set but couldn't end things.
 She went up 5-3 in the third and served for the victory at 5-4, but double-faulted twice in a row and missed a pair of forehands to make it 5-all.

+“Staying close also puts her under pressure to serve it out,” Tomljanovic said.
+“In the first round, even if you're Coco, it's never easy.”

-That could have been too much to take.
-Instead, Gauff steadied herself, broke right back, then was able to serve it out on her second chance to do so, nearly three full hours after the contest began.
+That slip-up could have been too much to take for Gauff.
+Instead, she steadied herself, broke right back, then was able to serve it out on her second chance to do so, nearly three full hours after the contest began.

 “I had so many chances. … I was just like, ‘Eventually, one of these is going to go my way,’” she said.